docker/extensions-sdk/docs/extensions/METADATA.md

 > `${DESKTOP_PLUGIN_IMAGE}` is a specific keyword that allows an easy way to refer to the image packaging the extension.
 It is also possible to specify any other full image name here.
 However, in many cases using the same image makes things easier for extension development.

-### Defining your own compose file for extension backend
+### Define your own compose file for the extension backend

 For more advanced use cases, the extension can also: